google/WebFundamentals/src/content/en/updates/posts/2016/08/removing-document-write.md

 document.write('<script src="https://paul.kinlan.me/ad-inject.js"></script>');
 {% endhighlight %}

 Before the browser can render a page, it has to build the DOM tree by parsing the HTML markup.
 Whenever the parser encounters a script it has to stop and execute it before it can continue parsing the HTML.
-For an external script the parser is also forced to wait for the resource to download, which can incur one or more network roundtrips and delay the time to first render of the page.
+If the script dynamically injects another script, the parser is forced to wait even longer for the resource to download, which can incur one or more network roundtrips and delay the time to first render of the page

-**For users on slow connections such as 2G, external scripts loaded via `document.write()` can delay the display of main page content for tens of seconds**, or cause pages to either fail to load or take so long that the user just gives up.
-Based on instrumentation in Chrome, we've learned that pages featuring external scripts inserted via document.write() are typically twice as slow to load than other pages on 2G.
+**For users on slow connections such as 2G, external scripts dynamically injected via `document.write()` can delay the display of main page content for tens of seconds**, or cause pages to either fail to load or take so long that the user just gives up.
+Based on instrumentation in Chrome, we've learned that pages featuring third-party scripts inserted via document.write() are typically twice as slow to load than other pages on 2G.

 We collected the following data from a 28 day field trial on 1% of Chrome